 1. Begin your day with a salad:

 I know it might seem weird to eat salad for breakfast, but it’s one of my favorite ways to fuel up.
 While I love carbs, having a carb-heavy breakfast (especially white carbs) is not the best way to wake your body up.
 Salads on the other hand are full of high-fiber, low-glycemic ingredients that will help you feel satiated for longer and energetically power through to lunch.
 Plus a lot of great breakfast foods make great salad ingredients.
-If you want to get our free ‘Breakfast Salad’ recipe, just sign up for newsletter (recipe will come in your welcome email).
+Click here to get our free ‘Breakfast Salad’ recipe.

 2. Begin your meal with the salad: